sylphlab/filesystem-mcp/memory-bank/progress.md

 - **Project Root Logic Updated:** Server now uses `process.cwd()` for the project root.
 - **Core Functionality Implemented:** All defined tools are implemented and passed basic tests.
 Batch error handling confirmed.
 Path error reporting enhanced.
 Tool descriptions updated.
-- **Deployment Automated:** Publishing to npm and Docker Hub is handled by GitHub Actions.
+- **Deployment Automated:** Publishing to npm and Docker Hub is handled by GitHub Actions, now configured for parallel execution.
 - **Documentation Updated (Internal & Public):** Memory Bank files updated. `README.md` updated.
-- **Primary Blocker:** Need to rebuild, restart, and test the enhanced error reporting and description changes.
-Then, test the dynamic root behavior thoroughly and ensure the launcher integration works as expected before releasing `0.5.2`.
+- **Primary Blocker:** Need to test the parallel CI/CD workflow on the next push.
+Locally, need to rebuild, restart, and test the enhanced error reporting and description changes, then test the dynamic root behavior thoroughly and ensure the launcher integration works as expected before releasing `0.5.2`.

 ## 4. Known Issues / Areas for Improvement